Updated: Apr 15

 Two studies have measured the prevalence of adult affected others at 7% and 6%

-In stark contrast with expectations, the same studies reported twice as many people affected by gambling-harm from own gambling than as affected others
+In stark contrast with expectations, the same studies reported twice as many people affected by gambling harm from their own gambling than as affected others.

 What about harm in children?

-According to a recent YouGov study, approximately half of all those suffering problem-gambler harm from own gambling have a child (under 18) living in the same household
+According to a recent YouGov study, approximately half of all those suffering problem-gambler harms from own gambling have a child (under 18) living in the same household

 There is no other evidence quantifying prevalence or severity of harms in affected others that are under 16 years old